Firefox is the default web browser in Ubuntu. It is a lightweight web browser based on Mozilla and offers the following features:

 See also: Firefox Related Pages

 Chrome is Google's web browser that is meant to be simple, extensible and fast.
-It features skins that fit Ubuntu's GNOME interface nicely with Lucid Lynx.
 As well, you can use extensions like in Firefox.

 Please be advised if you have a bug in Chrome, because it is not provided by a supported Ubuntu repository, the Ubuntu project is unable to provide support or a fix.
-If you want support you may want to use chromium-browser.
+One would have to seek support from Google directly.
+If you want Ubuntu support you may want to use Chromium.

 Dillo is a lightweight and fast Internet browser.
 It does not have as many features as some of the other browsers listed here but it is well-suited for older computers that do not have enough speed or memory to run a full-featured browser.

-Lynx and Links are character-based web browsers that can be run inside a terminal or on the console.
+Lynx is a character-based web browser that can be run inside a terminal or on the console.

-A fast, lightweight graphical web browser based on WebKit.
+Midori is a fast, lightweight graphical web browser based on WebKit.
 Often used with the Xfce desktop environment.
-Package "midori" in the Universe repository

 Setting Default Browser